Our Mission and Pillars

 Supporting Critical Research

 Antiracist assessment is a nascent field.
-Much more work is needed to illuminate its impact and potential if others are to take up antiracist assessment and measurement practices.
-To this end, CMJ supports research on the impact, methods, or practical implementation of antiracist assessment and measurement.
-We conduct research with stakeholders, fund critical research of others via research grants, and bring together critical scholars across the field to share their research and connect with like-minded scholars in a bi-annual conference (coming in 2024).
+Much more work is needed to illuminate its impact and potential if others are to take up justice-oriented assessment and measurement practices.
+To this end, CMJ supports research on the impact, methods, or practical implementation of justice-oriented assessment and measurement.
+We conduct research with stakeholders, fund critical research of others via research grants, and bring together critical scholars across the field to share their research and connect with like-minded scholars.

 Strategic Engagement